Feel My Rhythm: Commercial performance

 "Feel My Rhythm" debuted and peaked at number three on South Korea's Gaon Digital Chart in the chart issue dated March 20–26, 2022.
-The song also debuted and peaked at number three on the component Download Chart.
-It also debuted at number six on the component Streaming Chart, peaking at number three in the chart issued a week later.
-Additionally, it also debuted at number 36 on the component BGM Chart, peaking at number 32 in the chart issued a week later.
 Additionally, it debuted at number 21 on the Billboard K-pop Hot 100 in the chart issue dated April 2, 2022, peaking at number three in the chart issued a week later.
-In Japan, the song debuted and peaked at number 47 on the Billboard Japan Japan Hot 100 in the chart issue dated March 30, 2022; on its component charts, the song debuted and peaked at number 61 on the Top Download Songs, and number 52 on the Top Streaming Songs.
-The song also debuted and peaked at number 41 on the Oricon Combined Singles in the chart issue dated April 4, 2022.
+In Japan, the song debuted and peaked at number 47 on the Billboard Japan Japan Hot 100 in the chart issue dated March 30, 2022.
+The song also debuted and peaked at number 41 on the Oricon Combined Singles Chart in the chart issue dated April 4, 2022.
 In Hong Kong, the song debuted at number 18 on the Hong Kong Songs chart in the chart issue dated April 2, 2022, peaking at number 12 in the chart issued a week later.
 In Taiwan, the song debuted at number 23 on the Taiwan Songs chart in the chart issue dated April 2, 2022, peaking at number 16 in the chart issued a week later.